How To Host a Cookie Exchange Party

 Ending on a Sweet Note

 As the party winds down, take a moment to thank everyone for coming and participating in your cookie exchange party.
-Consider giving each guest a token of appreciation, like our Monogrammed Slow Cooker Carrier or a festive ornament.
+Consider giving each guest a token of appreciation.
+Such as a Monogrammed Apron.
 This adds an extra touch of kindness and gratitude, ensuring your guests leave with warm hearts, big smiles, and of course, lots of warm cookies!

 Cookie Exchange Party — Not Just for Christmas